psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 - the return to Wales, the seven years, the door, the White Castle, the rooks.

 Two part telling: split at the point where Branwen sends the starling to her brother...

+With *Stories'n'Harp*, we also have a shortened version, "Branwen's Lament", presented as a *cante fable* with verses originally inspired by *The Foxglove Trio*'s "".